Maconaquah High School: History

 The building has two multi-purpose computer labs, CAD lab, accounting lab, Cisco Network Academy, and a graphic arts lab.
 Each teacher has a room computer with access to Internet, Web and various programs.
 Teachers also have access to video, digital cameras, VCR, laser disc, film strip, CD-Rom, still video, 35mm slides, 16mm film, satellite TV, in-house TV, and voice mail.
 The high school continues to serve constituents of six townships in southern Miami County (population: approximately 36,000).
 The district includes a farming community and nine small towns or communities and includes Grissom Air Reserve Base.

 When the Bunker Hill AFB/Grissom AFB was an active duty base, as much as 45% of the student population were air base connected.
-The Grissom AFB base became a reserve wing in the mid 1990's.
-Until that time, there were approximately 1100 homes on the air base feeding Maconaquah Schools.
-For many years (especially in the 1970's), the high school had 8 periods a day, starting at 7 a.m. and going until 3:30.
-Students from base housing attended periods 1-7 (7 a.m.-2:30 p.m.), where as the rest attended periods 2-8 (8 a.m. to 3:30 p.m.).
-This was done due the size of the school population which was approximately 1100 students and also for the number of school buses needed.
-And you have to remember that the 1976 and later additions to the building had not yet been done.
-Also due to the high percentage of military connected families, the school corporation received large amounts of federal aid which allowed those expansions with relatively no debt to the taxpayers.
+The Grissom AFB base became a reserve wing in the mid-1990s.
+Until that time, there were approximately 1,100 homes on the air base feeding Maconaquah Schools.
+For many years (especially in the 1970s), the high school had 8 periods a day, starting at 7 a.m. and going until 3:30.
+Students from base housing attended periods 1–7 (7 a.m. to 2:30 p.m.), whereas the rest attended periods 2–8 (8 a.m. to 3:30 p.m.).
+This was done due to the size of the school population, which was approximately 1,100 students, as well as the number of school buses needed.
+When the 1976 and later additions to the building were done, due to the high percentage of military connected families, the school corporation received large amounts of federal aid which allowed these expansions with relatively no debt to the taxpayers.